ballerina-platform/ballerina-dev-website/learn/user-guide/security/authentication-and-authorization.md

     * `customPayload` - The list of custom HTTP payload parameters
     * `auth` - The client auth configurations
         * `oauth2:ClientCredentialsGrantConfig`|`oauth2:PasswordGrantConfig`|`oauth2:DirectTokenConfig`
-    * `secureSocket` - SSL/TLS related configurations
+    * `secureSocket` - SSL/TLS-related configurations
         * `disable` - Disable SSL validation
-        * `cert` - Configurations associated with `crypto:TrustStore` or single certificate file that the client trusts
+        * `cert` - Configurations associated with the `crypto:TrustStore` or single certificate file that the client trusts
-        * `key` - Configurations associated with `crypto:KeyStore` or combination of certificate and private key of the client
+        * `key` - Configurations associated with the `crypto:KeyStore` or a combination of certificate and private key of the client

 ```ballerina
 import ballerina/http;